Brown University Health Research Day 2025

 Bruce M. Selya Award for Excellence in Research Presentation

-Sean Monaghan, MD, will deliver a presentation titled, Sepsis and Innovation.
+Sean Monaghan, MD, delivered a presentation titled, Sepsis and Innovation.

 Date: Friday, November 7, 2025